-He is a bundle of contradictions, this imperfect man who pitched a perfect game.
+He was a bundle of contradictions, this imperfect man who pitched a perfect game.
 Don Larsen disdained training rules and had a mediocre major-league career; yet he pitched the greatest game in World Series history.
 He married out of a sense of duty; yet he refused to support his wife and baby daughter.
 He kept his marriage secret as long as he could, preferring to be viewed as a carefree bachelor.
-He loved the night life; yet he was living out his retirement years (as of 2015) in a quiet village in northern Idaho, far from the crowded bars of his youth.
+He loved the night life; yet he lived out his retirement years in a quiet village in northern Idaho, far from the crowded bars of his youth.
 This man who turned down college scholarships because he didn’t like to study, the same man who had to be compelled by a court order to support his family, auctioned off one of his most prized possessions to raise money to support his grandchildren’s college education.
-Don Larsen is truly a bundle of contradictions.
+Don Larsen was truly a bundle of contradictions.

 Don James Larsen was born on August 7, 1929, in Michigan City, on the shores of Lake Michigan in extreme northwestern Indiana.
 He was the second child and only son of Charlotte and James Larsen.
 During his childhood his mother worked as a waitress in a restaurant, His father, son of Norwegian immigrants, was a watchmaker in a retail jewelry store.
 Years later Don Larsen remembered, “My first introduction to baseball was watching my father play sandlot ball.”1 When he was 4 years old Don started playing baseball with his father.
 James encouraged Don in his childhood ambition to become a professional baseball player.
 However, the youngster showed more talent in basketball than baseball.
 As a freshman, Don made the Michigan City High School basketball team.